reserve-protocol/reserve-index-dtf/README.md

 ##### Auction Usage

+Auctions can be repeated any number of times.
+The `runs` parameter controls how many times the auction can be opened before it is permanently closed.

+It is VERY important that the AUCTION_LAUNCHER does not approve concurrent auctions that simultaneously buy and sell the same token.
+This can result in undefined behavior and unnecessary losses for Folio holders.
+If multiple runs are enabled, two conflicting auctions can alternate execution and lose value to slippage over time.

 ###### Buy/Sell limits

 Governance configures buy and sell limits for the basket ratios, including a spot estimate: